egomobile/e-gpt/examples/sql_command.md

 # [e.GPT](../README.md) :: [Examples](./README.md) :: Execute SQL from human language

-> Execute SQL from human language.
+> Executes SQL from human language.

 ```bash
 egpt sql --csv "list all customers with last name Musk and select only name and address columns"